How do I add a Puzzle?

 No Barcode on the box

-For older puzzles, or those without a barcode on the box, select the "no barcode" icon instead.
+For older puzzles or those without a barcode on the box, select the, no barcode icon instead.

 Manufacturer ID

 The Manufacturer's puzzle identification (ID) or reference number is a code assigned to a puzzle by its manufacturer or brand.
-This identifier helps distinguish the puzzle, and is typically located on the side or back of the puzzle box.
+This identifier helps distinguish the puzzle and is typically located on the side or back of the puzzle box.

-While the exact placement varies by brand, it is often found near the puzzle name or the barcode.
+While the exact placement varies brand by brand, it is often found near the puzzle name or the barcode.
 Entering this code ensures that fellow puzzlers can easily search for and locate this puzzle if they wish to acquire it.

-Unsure of the correct code?
 Rather than entering incorrect information, consider taking a photo of the box section containing the details and uploading it with the other images.
-If you let us know, our team can review it, and help add the correct code for you. :-)
+If you let us know, our team can review it and help to add the correct code. :-)

 Images *